dcsil/klutch/product_research/roadmap.md

     **Note:** to clarify, Cerner is an enterprise application software.
 Therefore, getting access to their software could be challenging without buying their entire system, which could cost millions ([HIT Consultant, 2013](https://hitconsultant.net/2013/01/03/the-costly-darkside-of-emr-implementations/#.XZ1Df-dKjOR)).
 This is why we need to go through this process to properly get verified by Cerner.

-4. Our application will be taken through the full Cerner validation process, which includes functionality, security, user experience, and operations testin
+4. Our application will be taken through the full Cerner validation process, which includes functionality, security, user experience, and operations testing

 Link to the more detailed process [here](./cerner_integration_process.md).